-Replacing a single missing tooth with a dental implant typically requires four or five appointments over a period of four to six months.
+Replacing a single missing tooth with a dental implant process typically requires four or five appointments over a period of four to six months.

 BEFORE THE PROCEDURE

 Before the procedure we will have given you an initial exam and taken x-rays.

 We place the implant.
 If you desire a temporary tooth, it will be provided, because the implant needs a few months to integrate with the jawbone before your general dentist can place your permanent crown.

 After your implant is fully healed, your general dentist will place your permanent ceramic tooth.

 Your new tooth should fit and function much like a natural tooth.
 Please practice good dental hygiene to keep the tooth and gums around it clean and healthy.